Education

 Nov 18, 2024

-This guide will help you to understand crypto rug pulls, how these fraudsters operate, and how you can identify fake crypto projects to keep you and your investments safe.
+This guide will help you to understand crypto rug pulls, how these fraudsters operate, and how you can identify fake crypto projects to keep you and your investments safe

-What is a Rug Pull?
+What Is A Rug Pull?

 What is consistent, however, is the high level of manipulation involved to create the illusion of legitimacy, activity, and opportunity.